 Mooring regulation streamline review

-The changes will allow for significant improvements in the management of moorings in WA including the introduction of an opt-in short term casual use system to enhance the availability of moorings and boost usage, changes allowing DoT to provide moorings for rent and short term storage for vessel owners and a new wait list for Mooring Control Areas (MCA) that have reached capacity such as in the Swan Canning Riverpark that will see a fairer and more equitable allocation of licensed moorings.
+There will be significant improvements in the management of moorings in WA including the introduction of an ‘opt-in’ Shared Use Mooring System to enhance access to moorings and boost usage in popular locations.
+The changes also allow DoT to provide rental moorings for the short-term storage for vessel owners and the establishment of waitlists for mooring control areas that have reached capacity such as the Swan Canning Riverpark which will see a fairer and more equitable allocation of moorings.

 The Mooring Regulation Streamline Review 2014-16 provides an overview of the review process, the outcomes and information on the implementation process.

 |Mooring Regulation Streamline Review 2014 - 2016||Kb|

 |Changes to moorings in WA (Frequently Asked Questions)||Kb|

 |Department of Justice: Mooring Regulations 1998 (WA)|